11HYH11/Test/README.md

 * Avoid touching or moving the device during recording.
 * Use a sufficiently long recording duration.

+For Camera calibration:

+* The camera  is fixed.
+* The calibration target moves in front of the camera to obtain the calibration image.

 For IMU-camera extrinsic calibration:

 * The IMU and camera must be rigidly fixed together.